-3 Ways Data Scraping Can Help with Industry Research
+3 Powerful Ways Data Scraping Can Help with Industry Research

 Data or web scraping is a software technique designed to extract information from the World Wide Web.
 This method locates and collects targeted, usually unstructured data stored in HTML and transforms it into a manageable form.
 Data scraping simplifies the process of acquiring information at the scale and allows you to take only what you need, without spending hours on checking each web page manually.